 In relation to drivers and mediators of innovation, and as a natural consequence of the prime focus on bio-resources, the issue of land use constitutes a more explicit element than in the bio-technology vision.
-An important driver in the bio-resource vision is thus to improve land productivity (Levidow et al., 2013; Mathews, 2009) and to include degraded land in the production of biofuels (Mathews, 2009).
-However, there is often little discussion of the implications for changes between different types of land use such as forestry and agriculture on other aspects such as climate change (Ollikainen, 2014).
-Additionally, while considerations concerning the use and availability of bioresources are prominent, the relation between the use of bio-resources and the use of other resources and products (such as water, fertilisers and pesticides) is rarely considered (Staffas et al., 2013).
+An important driver in the bio-resource vision is thus to improve land productivity [10,57] and to include degraded land in the production of biofuels [57].
+However, there is often little discussion of the implications for changes between different types of land use such as forestry and agriculture on other aspects such as climate change [5].
+Additionally, while considerations concerning the use and availability of bio-resources are prominent, the relation between the use of bio-resources and the use of other resources and products (such as water, fertilisers, and pesticides) are rarely considered [27].

 Indeed, similar to the bio-technology vision, the bio-resource vision also highlights the role of research and innovation activities as an important driver for value creation.
-However, while the former takes a narrower point of departure in bio-technology research, the latter emphasises the importance of research in multiple fields, which are in different ways related to biological materials.
-Consequently, research and innovation efforts often involve collaboration between actors with dissimilar competences, and the importance of research on issues such as consumer preferences is also stressed (Levidow et al., 2013).
-Innovation is also understood to require collaboration across sectors, e.g. that firms from the forestry industry engage closely with downstream actors (Kleinschmit et al., 2014).
-According to McCormick and Kautto (2013), the importance of cross-sectoral collaborations for bioeconomy innovation is also frequently underlined in bioeconomy policies.
-Thus, in summary, the drivers of innovation underlying value creation in the bioresource vision are less linear than in the bio-technology vision, as crosssectoral collaborations and interaction with customers are emphasised.
+However, while the former takes a more narrow point of departure in bio-technology research, the latter emphasises the importance of research in multiple fields, which are in different ways related to biological materials.
+Consequently, research and innovation efforts often involve collaboration between actors with dissimilar competences, and the importance of research on issues such as consumer preferences is also stressed [10].
+Innovation is also understood to require collaboration across sectors, e.g., that firms from the forestry industry engage closely with downstream actors [58].
+According to McCormick and Kautto [9], the importance of cross-sectoral collaborations for bioeconomy innovation is also frequently underlined in bioeconomy policies.
+Thus, in summary, the drivers of innovation underlying value creation in the bio-resource vision are less linear than in the bio-technology vision, as cross-sectoral collaborations and interaction with customers are emphasised.

 In terms of spatial focus, the bio-resource vision emphasises the significant potential for stimulating development in rural settings.
-It is argued that plants producing new bio-products will positively influence employment in rural locations and will most likely be less footloose than other forms of economic activities due to the importance of natural resources as key location factors (Low & Isserman, 2009).
-Thus, the bio-resource bioeconomy opens up for a revived rural development driven by diversification into higher value-added products (Horlings & Marsden, 2014).
-Still, while localised competencies related to cultivating and processing of the biological material are central to this development, this will in most cases need to be complemented with externally located knowledge (Albert, 2007).
+It is argued that plants producing new bio-products will positively influence employment in rural locations and will most likely be less footloose than other forms of economic activities due to the importance of natural resources as key location factors [59].
+Thus, the bio-resource bioeconomy opens up for a revived rural development driven by diversification into higher value-added products [60].
+Still, while localised competencies related to cultivating and processing of the biological material are central to this development, this will in most cases need to be complemented with externally located knowledge [61].

-2.4.3 The bio-ecology vision
+4.3.
+The Bio-Ecology Vision

 The aims and objectives of the bio-ecology vision are primarily concerned with sustainability.
-While economic growth and employment creation is a main concern in the bio-technology and bio-resource visions, these aspects are clearly secondary to sustainability concerns in the bio-ecology vision (Levidow et al., 2013).
+While economic growth and employment creation is a main concern in the bio-technology and bio-resource visions, these aspects are clearly secondary to sustainability concerns in the bio-ecology vision [10].
 Reflecting the focus on and concern for sustainability, the literature on the bioeconomy also contains tensions and critical voices to the focus on economic growth and commercialisation in the bio-technology and in the bio-resource visions.
-In the literature on health there are several contributions that criticise the commercialisation of bio-resources in areas such as trade in various forms of human tissues (examples of such criticism include questioning trade in cord-blood (Brown, 2013; Brown, Machin & McLeod, 2011; Martin, Brown & Turner, 2008; Waldby & Cooper, 2010), oocytes (Gupta, 2012; Haimes, 2013; Waldby, 2008), foetal tissue (Kent, 2008), stem cells (Fannin, 2013), femoral head (Hoeyer, 2009) and blood (Mumtaz, Bowen & Mumtaz, 2012; Schwarz, 2009)).
-Examples of topics that are discussed are the ethics of commercialisation of bioresources (Bahadur & Morrison, 2010), safety in blood supply (Mumtaz et al., 2012), inequalities in access to bio-resources (Davies, 2006) and the moral dilemmas of surrogacy (Gupta, 2012).
+In the literature on health there are several contributions that criticise the commercialisation of bio-resources in areas such as trade in various forms of human tissues (examples of such criticism include questioning trade in cord-blood [62-65], oocytes [66-68], foetal tissue [69], stem cells [70], femoral head [71], or blood [72,73].
+Examples of topics that are discussed are the ethics of commercialisation of bioresources [74], safety in blood supply [72], inequalities in access to bio-resources [75], or moral dilemmas of surrogacy [67]).